 Naturally, using a dedicated server requires considerable networking knowledge and skills.
 It is only ever an option for larger websites that draw high volumes of inbound traffic and require higher performance as a result.

-Ecommerce stores, big brand websites, and other popular entertainment/news/information sites will be the usual customers of dedicated hosting.
+Ecommerce stores, big brand websites, and other popular entertainment/news/information sites will be the usual customers of dedicated server hosting.
 It is also the most expensive type of web hosting, with prices starting at $79.99 per month.

 Instead of being restricted to a single server, your website (or group of websites) is hosted across multiple servers in a cloud network.
 This is a very dynamic arrangement, where the system will allocate more resources to you whenever there is a spike in traffic.